wagnercateb/votebem/doc/WINDOWS_DEV_SETUP.md

 # VoteBem Django Application - Windows 11 Development Setup

 This guide will help you set up the VoteBem Django application for development on Windows 11.
-The main Django application will run natively on Windows, while auxiliary services (PostgreSQL, Redis, Nginx) will run in Docker containers.
+The main Django application will run natively on Windows, while auxiliary services (MariaDB, Redis, Nginx) will run in Docker containers.

 ## Prerequisites